amirporia/CNN/README.md

-# CNN
+# Neural Network implementation
-implementation of Convolutional Neural Network from scratch with python without using any libraries
+implementation of Neural Networks from scratch with python without using any libraries